ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 !!! warning
     You should provide valid subscription sc-element.
 Otherwise, exception will be thrown.

-Just like for the method of creating sc-event subscription, if you don't know sc-event class in advance, you can create waiters dynamically.
+Just like for the method of creating sc-event subscription, if you don't know sc-event class in advance, you can generate waiters dynamically.

 ```cpp
 ...